-Justice Assistance Grant (JAG) Program and Lottery Funds
+Justice Assistance Grant (JAG) Program And Multi-Jurisdictional Narcotics Task Force Lottery Funds

 The Edward Byrne Justice Assistance Grant (JAG) Program allows states, tribes, and local governments to support a broad range of activities to prevent and control crime based on their own local needs and conditions.
 JAG blends the previous Byrne Formula and Local Law Enforcement Block Grant (LLEBG) Programs.